≪ Go to our review of Hoverboards

 The final metric of our test — Battery — accounted for the last 10% of the score.
 We compared the range of each board on flat ground, how long it ran for while doing laps on our obstacle course, and how long it took to charge the battery once depleted.
 The Skque delivered a reasonable performance, earning a 7 out of 10.

 This board had a slightly above average range, lasting for about 7.2 miles on flat ground with our adult male tester before stopping.
-The chart below shows how this compared with the rest of the pack.
+Other models gave you much better range.

 The Skque lasted for a decent amount of time, holding on for an hour and forty minutes before kicking the bucket.
 It also earned a few points for charging relatively quickly, finishing up in two and a half hours.